 The "Barracuda" is a firewall that sits between the Internet and our email server.
 The purpose of a firewall is to prevent spam and bad Internet traffic from entering our network.
 The key is that one person's spam may be important to another person.
 You may get an email message from the "Barracuda" asking you what you want to do with particular emails that the Barracuda firewall thinks might be spam.
 This is a legitimate email that you need to take action on.
 The Barracuda needs to be "trained", so when you get one of these emails, the Barracuda is essentially asking you how it should handle particular emails, then it knows how to handle them for you the next time.
 More training on the Barracuda can be found at http://virginiawestern.edu/iet/helpdesk/documents/emailfrombarracuda.pdf.

 The telephones on campus actually use the same network that the computers use.
 In fact for most people on campus, the network cable from the computer plugs into the telephone, then there is another network cable that goes from the telephone to the wall.
 Basic functions work like any other telephone.
-You need to dial "9" for an outside line.
+Use "8" when dialing to another Virginia state college or agency, as this will use the In-State Network instead of billing long distance.
+If that does not work or if you need to make an out of state call, then use "9" to get an outside line.
 Not all phones are setup to dial long distance.
 If long distance is needed and it's not available on your phone, please call the Help Desk at 77354.
 Refrain from using long distance for personal calls, the college does get billed for these and the list is auditable.
 Each classroom has a telephone, but these will not ring and are to be used in case of an emergency.
 If you want to know more about the other buttons and functions of the telephone, you can go to http://www.virginiawestern.edu/iet/helpdesk/phones/index.php.

 Voicemail is normally only available if you have a phone number assigned directly to you.
 There are several different indicators that you have a voicemail, one is the red light on the top of your handset, another is the little envelope icon next to your phone number and the third is a message on the second to the last line of the phone display.
 Voicemail can be accessed by pressing the messages button on your phone and entering your voicemail password.
 Your voicemail messages will also be sent as an email attachment so you can access voicemail messages from anywhere you have access to your email.
 More information about voicemail can be found at http://www.virginiawestern.edu/iet/helpdesk/phones/index.php.